effekt-lang/effekt/examples/casestudies/inference.effekt.md

   // random number generator used by all examples with linearCongruentialGenerator(1)

-  // "show instances for the different emitted values" with onEmit[Point] { s => println(s.show) };
+  // show instances for the different emitted values with onEmit[Point] { s => println(s.show) };
   with onEmit[State] { s => println(s.show) };
   with onEmit[Path] { path =>